VAST: A Vision-Audio-Subtitle-Text Omni-Modality Foundation Model and Dataset: Dataset

 \textbf{Audio Captioner Training.} For the audio captioning task, we train a dedicated audio caption model using a combination of large-scale audio-text corpora, namely VALOR-1M and WavCaps datasets.
 Unlike its vision counterpart, we do not employ a second-stage fine-tuning due to the limited scale of downstream audio caption datasets, which could lead to overfitting to a narrow range of audio concepts.
 Additionally, VALOR-1M is a human-annotated corpus that provides a certain level of assurance regarding the accuracy of the generated captions.

+\textbf{Clip Selection.} Due to the consideration about time and money cost of downloading, storage and computation, we select a 27M video clips from the HD\_VILA\_100M dataset instead of using all of them.
+The selection rules are introduced as follows: 1) Clips whose length are shorter than 5 seconds or longer than 30 seconds are dropped.
+2) Clips which have missing modalities of vision, audio or subtitle are dropped.
+3) Clips are evenly chosen from the original 3.3M long-form videos in HD\_VILA\_100M.

-\textbf{Caption Generation.} We extract a set of 27M video clips from the HD\_VILA\_100M dataset.
-For each video clip, we employ the trained vision and audio captioners to generate 5 captions each, using a Top-K sampling approach with K=10.
+\textbf{Caption Generation.} For each video clip of VAST-27M, we employ the trained vision and audio captioners to generate 5 captions each, using a Top-K sampling approach with K=10.
 Subsequently, we utilize the off-the-shelf Vicuna-13b \cite{vicuna2023} model as the omni-modality captioner.
 Vicuna-13b is an open-source auto-regressive Large Language Model (LLM) based on the Transformer architecture, trained through fine-tuning of LLaMA \cite{touvron2023llama} on user-shared conversations collected from ShareGPT.
 For each video clip, we randomly select 3 vision captions and 3 audio captions, and feed them, along with the raw subtitle and designed instructional prompts, into the LLM.
 As depicted in Figure \ref{fig:model_data}, the LLM generates omni-modality captions that effectively describe the visual, audio, and subtitle contents, while adhering to a natural human captioning style.
+More examples of VAST-27M dataset can be found in Appendix.